 No true zetetic starts from a fixed position.
 She/he suspends judgement while seeking and exploring with an open mind.
 In any science, all ideas are provisional, pending further investigation.
 Those who assert a fixed point of view before looking at the evidence break the ‘Golden Rule of Science’, which is to let conclusions follow the evidence.

-The field includes the entire spectrum of conscious experience in all of its glorious splendour.
+includes the entire spectrum of conscious experience in all of its glorious splendour.
 By examining in-depth the evidence both pro and con any particular claim, one gains an entitlement to offer conclusions.
 Even then, the conclusions are tentative, pending further investigation by independent investigators.
 I am also minded to recall Heraclitus’ well-known dictum, “You cannot step into the same river twice, for other waters are continually flowing on.”
 Having stepped into the paranormal river on a few occasions, it was each time a different river.